 California has the third-lowest homeownership rate in the nation (ahead of only New York and the District of Columbia), and it’s not hard to understand why.
 Home prices range from simply well above national averages in metro areas, such as Riverside and Sacramento, to stratospheric in San Francisco and San Jose.

 Luckily for home buyers in those markets, though, the Golden State has the second highest average salaries on the list, just behind D.C.
 On the other hand, the average student debt burden is the 3rd highest of the states on the list, which balances out their finances quite a bit.
-The good news is that members from this state have above average student loan savings when they refinance, at nearly $19K.

 The most populous state is also one of the most economically diverse.
 While home prices are very high in California, there are also many opportunities.
 The most expensive home purchased by a SoFi member is in this state, but so is one of the least expensive.
 That breadth of choice is why so many SoFi members choose to live there.
 And because so many of SoFi’s mortgage members live there, the 17% down payment is also the member-wide average.